 Level of Study

-Spring, unless otherwise agreed with the course coordinator, the course will be offered if at least three students are registrered.
+Spring.
+Unless otherwise agreed with the Study Section or the course coordinator, it is compulsory to attend the first lecture/orientation meeting.
+The course will only be offered if at least three students are registrered.

 Objectives and Content